 Address: Plum Grove Historic House, 1030 Carroll Street, Iowa City IA 52240

-After a brief return to Ohio and a failed attempted run for Congress, the family built Plum Grove in 1844 on 360 acres of land southeast of Iowa City.
+After a brief return to Ohio and a failed attempt to run for Congress, the family built Plum Grove in 1844 on 360 acres of land southeast of Iowa City.

 Downtown Iowa City